 • Sayfa Sayıları: ss.2840-2854

-• Anahtar Kelimeler: Deep learning, amyotrophic lateral sclerosis, variational mode decomposition, empirical mode decomposi-tion, electroencephalography, event-related potentials, CLASSIFICATION, ALS
+• Anahtar Kelimeler: Deep learning, amyotrophic lateral sclerosis, variational mode decomposition, empirical mode decomposi-tion, electroencephalography, event-related potentials

 • Erciyes Üniversitesi Adresli: Evet